Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 • Plan before committing

 Pedigrees connected to animal records, not isolated in a separate database.
-Automatic inbreeding calculations when planning breedings.
+Automatic COI calculations when planning breedings.
 Common ancestor detection.
 Ancestral health testing and accomplishments preserved.
 Professional pedigree charts shareable with buyers.
 Hypothetical breeding preview so you can evaluate pairings before committing.

-This workflow matters for breeders who:
+Built for breeders who:

 • Make breeding decisions based on lineage